-Welcome to our Waka Ama NZ Water Safety Hub - a one-stop-shop for all of our Waka Ama Water Safety content, plus the latest resources and information to keep our waka whānau safe on the water
+Waka Ama NZ in partnership with Water Safety New Zealand has created a Waka Ama NZ Water Safety Hub a one-stop-shop for all of our Waka Ama Water Safety content, plus the latest resources and information to keep our waka whānau safe on the water.

 The purpose of this video and the resources is to provide our clubs, paddlers and community with an online resource that educates our waka ama whānau in the area of water safety.